Ford Motor (F) Q3 2017 Results - Earnings Call Transcript

 Robert L. Shanks - Ford Motor Co.

 Okay.
 I'll take that one, Emmanuel.
-I'm looking at slide 26.
+If you look at – I'm looking at slide 26.
 It's driven by a pretty large negative timing and other differences of $2.4 billion.
 Just under half of that is largely the difference between accruals and payments in areas such as warranty, marketing, compensation, pension and so forth.
 And that's just timing.

 We have a little bit of intercompany differences that are adjusted as well.
 There's some differences on cash taxes, there's some differences in terms of the timing of the reversal of JV profits and the dividends from them.
 So, it's a whole host of things and it's pretty unusual in terms of how large it is in the quarter.
 As we look ahead, we don't see that type of activity.
 And we see good profits.
 Working capital, we expect to improve.
 So, we expect a much stronger fourth quarter, as I said, than what we're seeing in the third quarter.